 I have plantar faciitis which is heel pain often caused by bone spurs.
 In my case, an x-ray did not show that I have a bone spur.
 I've bought orthotic shoe inserts ($200), and received instructions from both my doctor and an orthopedic surgeon.
 I've been doing stretching exercises recommended by my orthopedist.
 I tried taking anti-inflammatories, but they all gave me symptoms.
 One even hurt my chest and heart.
 I've had a bi-pass.

-My doctor recommended soaking my foot in hot water 3x's a day.
+My doctor recommended soaking my foot in hot water three times a day.
 The orthopedist disagreed with that and said after the foot was stressed to use ice but no heat.
 I haven't been using either.
 Do you think I should use heat?

-Also, I ride my bike about 3 days a week.
+Also, I ride my bike about three days a week.
 My doctor said don't ride, but my orthopedist said it was okay.
 I usually ride 30 to 40 miles.

 Thanks for your opinion on heat or any advice I can get would be appreciated.